tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 # Fixed Price Sale

-The contracts titled `fixed_price_sale_market.mligo` and `fixed_price_sale_market_tez.mligo` both contain implementations of a sale of a non-fungible token (NFT) at a fixed price.
-The former contract allows a seller to sell an NFT for some fixed price of FA2 tokens.
-The latter instead allows a seller to sell an NFT for some fixed price of tez.
+The contracts titled `fixed_price_sale_market.mligo` and `fixed_price_sale_market_tez.mligo` allow NFT sales for a fixed price in FA2 tokens or tez respectively.

 ## <a name="storage-section"></a> Storage